ejrbuss/type-mark/docs/api.md

 modifier must use `apply` to achieve this.

-Now that we've broken down nest, all we have to do is write our modifier, which is as easy as calling the right part of type-mark's api and then returning a call to `nest`.
+Now that we've broken down nest, all we have to do is write our modifier, which is as easy as calling the right part of type-mark's API and then returning a call to `nest`.

 ```js